 3. In this screen, click “Add File” or “Add Folder” to include files or folders to the backup.
-When selecting folders, you can also set a filter to exclude files form the backup, which is available in AOMEI Backupper Pro or above versions.
+When selecting folders, you can also set a filter to exclude files from the backup, which is available in AOMEI Backupper Pro or above versions.

 Besides image file backup, you can also use File Sync to backup large files without imaging.
 If you want to be able to restore the backup when you cannot access Windows, you can use this tool to make bootable media.